Behavidence-Research-App/Behavidence-Care-API-demo/README.md

 **Items**
     Object of MHSS of the patient per day, if the code was used; otherwise, empty.
 Mental Health Similarity Scores are between 0 and 1.
 **Amount**
     Amount of days with MHSS.
 Negative if error.
 Zero if the code is unused.
+**Status**
+	Status of code - Invited, Used, Disconnected.
 **Error**
     Error message, if error occurs; otherwise, empty string.
 **Errors**